muye1202/arm_control/README.md

-# arm_control
+# Who stole my pen?
-The pincher-X 100 robot arm grasp a pen from the user's hand.
+The pincher-X 100 robot arm plucks a pen from the user's hand.

 ## Demo